dojo4/policy/hr.md

 ##### Friday standup
 The dojo4 weekly standup happens promptly every Friday at 12:00pm and rarely takes more than 15-20 minutes.
 Our weekly standup is meant to allow us to gain a better understanding of the people we work with and what is important to them.
 We spend endless hours and emails relating the practical details of our work projects to each other, but it is rare that we get a chance to relate to each other in a genuine and candid way about what may (or may not) be meaningful to us.
 Granting a little time to cultivating that understanding with each other can feel incalculably more valuable to each other and the health of our business than any other way that we could spend 15 minutes ‘meeting’.
 There is also a chance at the end of the standup to make any general announcement (e.g. taking an upcoming vacation? or having a baby? this is a good time to let everyone know).

-Our weekly standups look something like this:
-The standup starts with everyone doing a bow and a clap, and ends with the reverse (clap then bow).
+Our weekly standups look something like this: The standup starts with everyone doing a bow and a clap, and ends with the reverse (clap then bow).
 We start with a minute or two of quiet, allowing everyone to slow down a little and arrive.
 A different person brings a question every week, that each person then has a chance to answer.
-Examples of some of the questions that have brought can be found in the dojo4 question bank.

 The guidelines for the standup are:

 * speak from the heart
 * listen completely
 * don’t think about or decide what you are going to say while someone else is talking
 * say only what needs to be said
 * don’t withhold from saying something that needs to be said
 * it is not necessary to speak
 * don’t talk while someone else is talking
 * each person goes only once
-	* anything said during the standup is confidential There’s a ‘talking piece’ in the middle that each person can pick up and hold if they are inspired to say something.
+* anything said during the standup is confidential

+There’s a ‘talking piece’ in the middle that each person can pick up and hold if they are inspired to say something.
 Who is going to bring the question the following week is decided at the end of each standup.
-Announcements from anyone who has one.
+Announcements are made by anyone who has one.
 We end with a clap and a bow.

 ##### Orgdev
-Every Tuesday at 4:20pm everyone that works at dojo4 gathers for an hour of organizational development.
+Everyone that works at or with dojo4 gathers for an hour of organizational development on a regular basis.
 The content of these meetings changes week to week, but the general intention is to participate in an engaged inquiry into what makes us more self-aware as a company and as individuals, so that we can create and iterate on systems that make dojo4 a compelling and effective environment to work.

 ##### Weekly project check-in meeting
 There is weekly project check-in meeting every Friday 11am.
 If you are not onsite, please use the Google Hangout to join the meeting.

 #### Performance check-ins
-Many of dojo4’s contributors like having a regularly scheduled opportunity to check in and hear how they’re doing, hear whether there is anything they can do better, and offer their own feedback for dojo4’s managers.
+Many of dojo4’s contributors like having a regularly scheduled opportunity to check in and hear how they’re doing, whether there is anything they can do better, and offer their own feedback for dojo4’s managers.
 We want that, too!
 Please schedule these at a sane interval with the manager you want to talk with.

 #### Core hours
 Since many of us have variable schedules and may like to work remotely at times, dojo4 has some loose ‘core hours’ to ensure that there are at least some times that we are all likely to be in the same place at the same time.
 These hours are Tues-Thurs 1-5pm.
 These ‘core hours’ are meant to support communications, project flow and esprits de corp.